MainfluxLabs/mainflux-fiware/README.md

 If you need to modify these Docker images, you will have to look at appropriate repos in the [Mainflux project GitHub](https://github.com/Mainflux) - look for the repos starting with prefix `fiware-`.

 ### Documentation
-Development documentation can be found on [mainflux-fiware wiki](https://github.com/Mainflux/mainflux-fiware/wiki)
+Development documentation can be found on [Mainflux wiki](https://github.com/Mainflux/mainflux-fiware/wiki)

 Swagger-generated API reference can be foud at [http://mainflux.com/apidoc](http://mainflux.com/apidoc).